Decoding QR Codes for fun and profit

 Decoding Pt.4: Decoding the data

 We’re now in the final stretch.
-We have our raw bits hot off the QR code and carefully deinterleaved.
-We just need to turn those bits into something useful.
+We have our raw codewords hot off the QR code and carefully deinterleaved.
+We just need to turn those codewords into something useful.

 Type Bits